stooone/wakelock-source-hunter/README.md

 ~$ su
 :/storage/emulated/0 # bash wakelock-source-hunter.sh
 Parent app is com.sonelli.juicessh, will skip it during the tests.

+The active launcher is: net.oneplus.launcher, I will kill it before disabling the apps, this way the shortcuts will preserve (hopefully)

 I will count IPA_WS wakelocks during disabling apps one-by-one.
 But before I'll make some baseline with all apps enabled.
 Please wait...